mcanouil/quarto-wizard/README.md

   - `Clear Recently Installed Extensions`.

 <p align="center"><img src="assets/images/explorer-context.png" alt="Quarto Wizard context menu from the explorer view showing four commands" width="400" /></p>

+### Install Quarto Extensions

+1. Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS).
+2. Type `Quarto Wizard: Install Extension(s)` and select it.
+3. Browse the list of available Quarto extensions.
+4. Select the Quarto extension(s) you want to install.
+5. Answer the prompts to confirm the installation.

+> [!NOTE]
+> Quarto Wizard can only display available informations, _i.e._, if the author of an extension has not provided a description, license, and/or used tags for release versions, these fields will be populated with `none`.

+### Create a New Reproducible Document

+1. Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS).
+2. Type `Quarto Wizard: Quarto Reproducible Document` and select it.
+3. Choose the template for the new Quarto document.

+### Show Quarto Wizard Output

+1. Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS).
+2. Type `Quarto Wizard: Show Quarto Wizard Log Output` and select it.
+3. View the output log for the Quarto Wizard extension.
+4. Use the output log to troubleshoot any issues.

 ## Development